uliw/esbmtk/README.md

     plots.

 -   Nov.
 26<sup>th</sup>  Species definitions now accept an optional display string.
-This allows pretty printed output for chemical formulas.
+This allows pretty-printed output for chemical formulas.

 -   Nov.
 24<sup>th</sup> New functions to list all connections of a reservoir, and to list all processes associated with a connection.
 This allows the use of the help system on process names.
 New interface to specify connections with more complex characteristics (e.g., scale a flux in response to reservoir concentration).
-This will breaks existing scripts which use these kind of connections.
-See the Quickstart guide how to change the connection definition.
+This will breaks existing scripts that use these kind of connections.
+See the Quickstart guide on how to change the connection definition.

 -   Nov.
-23<sup>rd</sup> A model can now save it's state, which can then be used to initialize a subsequent model run.
-This is particularly useful for models which require a spin up phase to reach equilibrium
+23<sup>rd</sup> A model can now save its state, which can then be used to initialize a subsequent model run.
+This is particularly useful for models which require a spin-up phase to reach equilibrium

 -   Nov.
 18<sup>th</sup>, started to add unit tests for selected modules.
 Added unit conversions to external data sets.
 External data can now be